How New IPC is Different from Old IPC?

 • It aims to reduce prison overcrowding by allowing offenders to perform community work instead of serving jail time.

-• Offenders convicted of minor offences such as attempted suicide, petty theft, public misconduct under the influence of alcohol, defamation, etc., may be sentenced to community service.
+• Offenders convicted of minor offences such as attempt to commit suicide to compel or restrain the exercise of lawful power, petty theft, public misconduct under the influence of alcohol, defamation, etc., may be sentenced to community service.

 3. Offences Against Women and Children